-- (a) the conditions applying under the Electricity Supply (Consequential and Transitional Provisions) Act 1997 to the supply of electricity by the supplier immediately before the repeal of that Act; or - (a) a standard form customer supply contract applicable to the supplier in force under the Electricity Supply Act 1997 immediately before its repeal.
+(a) the conditions applying under the Electricity Supply (Consequential and Transitional Provisions) Act 1997 to the

+- supply of electricity by the supplier immediately before the repeal of that Act; or - (a) a standard form customer supply contract applicable to the supplier in force under the Electricity Supply Act 1997 immediately before its repeal.

-241 Expiry of this Division
+241 Expiry of div 16.2

-This Division expires 1 year after it commences.
+This division expires 1 year after it commences.

-Division 16.3-Gas Supply Act, repeal and savings
+Division 16.3 Gas Supply Act, repeal and savings